henryrobbins/dmtools/docs/install/python.rst

 =================

 In order to use dmtools, you will need to install the Python programming language.
-We preface the Python installation instructions with a breif Q&A.
+We preface the Python installation instructions with a brief Q&A.
 This section is ordered so that each answer naturally leads into the following question so it is best read in order.